ml-tooling/lazycluster/README.md

 <details>
 <summary><b>Details</b> (click to expand...)</summary>

 A `RuntimeTask` is capable of sending a file from the [manager](#manager) to a `Runtime` or vice versa.
-Moreover, the `Runtime` class as well as the `RuntimeGroup` provide convenient methods for this purpose that internally create the `RuntimeTasks` for you.
+Moreover, the `Runtime` class as well as the `RuntimeGroup` provide convenient methods for this purpose that internally creates the `RuntimeTasks` for you.

 In the following example, the `file.csv` will be transferred to the `Runtime's` working directory.
 Another path on the Runtime can be specified by supplying a `remote_path` as argument.
 See [Runtime](./docs/runtimes.md#runtime-class) docs for further details on the working directory.